Docs

 MutationQueryReducersMap<NoInfer<TData>>

-A MutationQueryReducersMap, which is map from names to query reducers.
+A MutationQueryReducersMap, which is map from query names to mutation query reducers.
 Briefly, this map defines how to incorporate the results of the mutation into the results of queries that are currently being watched by your application.

 Result